 A few months ago, I decided that I wanted to run “one last race” with my nephews before I left for Scotland, so I searched out the race that was closest to my departure date.
 And that race was today.

-Flik, Haden, and Adrian ran the 5K route and I ran the 10K one, whilst the others cheered us on.
+Parker, Haden, and Adrian ran the 5K route and I ran the 10K one, whilst the others cheered us on.
 And I’m extremely pleased to say that all of us improved our times over previous races, despite none of us winning our groups.
 (I ran mine in 59:27, which is a 9:35 minute mile, which is way awesome!!)

-Oh, and at the race I saw an old friend from high school, Craig, who was there to cheer on his wife who was also running the 10K.
+Oh, and at the race, I saw an old friend from high school, Craig, who was there to cheer on his wife who was also running the 10K.
 He’s one of the few classmates I have on my Facebook page, which meant that I was happy to go say hi, instead of pretending to not notice him!
 We figured that the last time we saw each other was during the 4th of July parade sometime in between my first trip to Scotland 10 years ago and my wedding 6+ years ago.
 What a nice little addition to my day!
 (And good luck to Craig’s wife who is training for a half marathon!)

 And since we were near(ish) ANT Elizabeth’s house, we went to see Schrodie, too.
 I am pleased to report that my beloved cat is starting to settle in a bit more.
-Her and my ANT’s cat are starting to share window ledges (though with a bit of animosity) and are even hiding under beds together.
+She and my ANT’s cat are starting to share window ledges (though with a bit of animosity) and are even hiding under beds together.
 It’s kind of cool.
 But, she’s still got a way to go in her bid for normalisation!

-Of course, the down side of that side trip was saying goodbye to Schrodie all over again.
+Of course, the downside of that side trip was saying goodbye to Schrodie all over again.
 And saying goodbye to my cousins, Carson and Dylan, as well as my ANT.
 But I know that we’ll all keep in touch and I know that I’ll see them all when I’m back for visits.
 So that’s cool.

 I have three full days remaining now and way too much to do in those days!
-I have to pack; I have to get my hair cut; I have to finish getting computers fixed up for family members so that we can stay in touch; I have to visit with friends; and I have to spend quality time with family.
+I have to pack; I have to get my hair cut; I have to finish getting computers fixed up for family members so that we can stay in touch; I have to visit with friends; I have to spend quality time with family.
 And I still have so many people to say goodbye to, too.

 It’s going to be hard, but I know that I’m doing what’s best for me.
 After all, Scotland is waiting!